Johann-Cardenas/ABQ-Scripting/README.md

 - Analyze and visualize data parsed from Abaqus output databases

 > [!IMPORTANT]
 > Although I am pleased to share my codes with the broader community for education, research and development purposes, I do not take any responsibility for the results obtained.
-You are responsible for your results.
+You are fully responsible for your results.
 > **Attribution:** If you use this code for academic of research purposes, proper attribution to the original author (myself) is appreciated.

 > [!TIP]